ComputerScienceHouse/quotefault-backend/README.md

 * `limit={num}` - The maximum number of entries to return (default: 10)
 * `submitter={username}` - Filters for quotes submitted by a certain user
 * `speaker={username}` - Filters for quotes said by a certain user
+* `hidden={bool}` - Filters for quotes that are hidden and visible to user (if admin, this means all hidden quotes.
+If normal user, this means their hidden quotes)

 #### Response
 ```json